 Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 Gertrude Saddle track in Fiordland National Park is a challenging hike.
 It involves steep ascents and exposed sections with some of the most stunning alpine views overlooking Milford Sound.
-This is not a hike for beginners as there are quite some technical sections along the trail which require good navigation skills.
-You need to be well prepared and only hike Gertrude Saddle with good weather.
+This is not a hike for beginners as there are quite some technical sections along the trail that require good navigation skills.
+You need to be well prepared and only hike Gertrude Saddle in good weather.
 Rain can be very dangerous on this hike, especially on the rocky slab section which can become very slippery and resulted in fatal deaths in the past.

 If you plan to hike Gertrude Saddle, make sure to go on a sunny day, wear proper hiking boots, bring your hiking poles and a good amount of energy and water.
-It is without a doubt some of the most beautiful hikes in New Zealand and one of the best day hikes in Fiordland National Park with breathtaking views.
-Read in our complete guide everything you need to know about Gertrude Saddle hike, what to prepare and to expect.
+It is without a doubt one of the most beautiful hikes in New Zealand and one of the best day hikes in Fiordland National Park with breathtaking views.
+Read in our complete guide everything you need to know about Gertrude Saddle hike, what to prepare and what to expect.

 How safe is Gertrude Saddle hike?